5l1v3r1/XSPID3R/README.md

 * FINAL_RESULT.txt
 * XSPID3R.py

+Make Sure The Modules Below Are Installed If NOT > use this command to install one : pip install [module name]

+* requests
+* re
+* argparse
+* BeautifulSoup
+* SoupStrainer

 # XSPID3R USAGE :

 * python XSPID3R.py --search example.com > Look for example.com in Dnsdumpster .